2cjenn/UKB_database/docs/stata.md

 If you have not yet made a database containing your UK Biobank dataset, you will need to do so before you can extract data from it!
 See the instructions on [creating the database](database.md).

-To use Python and Stata to extract data from the database, you need the files in the [pythonStata](https://github.com/2cjenn/UKB_database/tree/main/pythonStata) folder of thi [UKB_database repository](https://github.com/2cjenn/UKB_database).
+To use Python and Stata to extract data from the database, you need the files in the [pythonStata](https://github.com/2cjenn/UKB_database/tree/main/pythonStata) folder of this [UKB_database repository](https://github.com/2cjenn/UKB_database).

 ## Setting up Python on your computer